D0GL0V3R/D0GL0V3R.github.io/_posts/2025-08-14-Positive-Hack-Camp-2025-in-Moscow.md

 ### Let me just say this: *VIP Treatment for Broke Students*

-Here’s the thing: if this camp wasn’t free, I wouldn’t be here.
-Period. 🙃
+Here’s the thing: if this camp wasn’t free, I wouldn’t be here. 🙃

 Positive Hack Camp covered everything except the flight — and when I say everything, I mean: